pedromoreira49/pedromoreira49/README.md

 # Hi!
 I am Pedro Moreira

 ## 👨‍💻 About Me
+- 🖥️ Graduated in Internet Systems
+- ⚡ Bachelor's student in Eletrical Engineering
 - 🎓 Master's student in Electronic and Computer Engineering
 - 💼 Currently working as a software engineer
 - 🔭 Interested in AI, IoT, and distributed systems